Beyond Wald's Equation and the Optional Sampling Theorem: Main Results and Examples

 we obtain

-Hence the limit of $EM_n 1(T > n)$ always exists and $=-L$, proving the theorem.
-The same reasoning can be carried out in Banach spaces by applying bounded linear functionals to the martingale. $\square$
+Hence the limit of $EM_n 1(T>n)$ always exists and equals $-L$, proving the theorem.
+The same reasoning can be carried out in Banach spaces based on either norms or bounded linear functionals. $\square$

-This result generalizes Theorem 4.1 of Klass (1988) in two ways.
-In the first place, the stopping time is allowed to be extended valued, taking value infinity with positive probability.
-Secondly, the new result only requires $E|M_T| I(T \!< \!\infty)\!<\!\infty$ instead of $\lim_{n\to \infty} E|M_{T\wedge n}| <\infty$.
-The result also generalizes Theorem 2.3 of Chow, Robbins, and Siegmund (1971) by showing that $L$ may exist and be zero (or not) when $\liminf_{n\to \infty}|M_n|I(T > n)>0$ as the following example reveals.
+This result generalizes Theorem~4.1 of Klass (1988) [10] in two ways.
+First, the stopping time is allowed to be extended-valued, taking the value infinity with positive probability.
+Second, the new result only requires $E|M_T| I(T\!<\!\infty)\!<\!\infty$ instead of $\lim_{n\to \infty} E|M_{T\wedge n}|<\infty$, which was required by Theorem~2.3 of Chow, Robbins, and Siegmund (1971) [3].
+The following example illustrates the extended applicability of Theorem~3.2.